 When the phobia involves physical sensations or tactile elements that can’t be adequately simulated, VR’s limitations become apparent.
 For instance, certain medical phobias involving injections or blood draws benefit from the actual physical sensations of exposure.
 While haptic feedback technology is improving, it’s not yet sophisticated enough to fully replicate these experiences.

 If you have philosophical or personal objections to technology-mediated treatment, that matters.
 Therapeutic alliance and client buy-in are crucial predictors of treatment success across all interventions.
 If VR feels wrong or inauthentic to you, those feelings deserve respect, and alternative approaches should be explored.
+Learn more about preventing and managing VR motion sickness before starting treatment.

 Putting it all together: Key takeaways on phobia treatment virtual reality